zeFresk/pyrauli/README.md

-Of course.
-Here is the complete, final `pyrauli` repository, created using `FetchContent` as requested and incorporating all the features you've asked for.
-This summary provides all the code and configuration files you need to create the final repository.
 # pyrauli: A Python Wrapper for ProPauli

 **pyrauli** is a high-performance Python package for quantum circuit simulation, powered by the C++ `propauli` library.
 It uses Pauli back-propagation to efficiently calculate the expectation values of observables.